jdittrich/userNeedResearchBook/text/dataAnalysis.md

 other scheme will suffice as well.
 Just be sure, that you know with which data you dealt with already and with which you did not.

-When filling the data in the structure, you may notice, that you need to create additional themes.
+When filling the data in the structure you may notice that you need to create additional themes.
 Some of the titles of the themes may need to be renamed as well.
 Just go ahead and make these changes, if you feel they are needed.

-> - \[Title:\] Test in the media you target
+> - *Title:* Test in the media you target
 >      - I folded prototypes for paper sizes that seem to be suitable
 >      - This is close the print shops results without spending too much
 >      - Tedious: Not having an own printer
 >      - […]
 >
-> - \[Title\]»being closer«: Page Spreads instead of single pages
+> - *Title:* »being closer«: Page Spreads instead of single pages
 >     - Creates page spreads (In books you have always 2 opposite pages, thus single pages are not useful for design)
 >
 > \
->
+> <!-- TODO: Not having the P3 code in the example but referring to it in the discussion is irritating.
+Should I add the P3 codes here?
+Or just take the comment out? -->
 > Actually, the example above is not great in terms of analysis:
  The »Test in the Media you target«  data is almost all from one person (P3) and the »being closer«-Group